sakshamsood3/Quizzler/README.md

-This is a simple quiz app created using flutter and dart :)
+This is a simple quizzing app created using flutter and dart :)